nhsconnect/nhslogin/src/guidance.md

 ---
 <!-- NHS DESIGN SYSTEM USERS -->
   <h2 id="NHS-DS">I am a NHS service that uses the NHS Design System</h2>
   <p>The NHS Design System uses styles, components and patterns that help to build consistent, accessible user interfaces.
-Only NHS services that use the <a href="https://service-manual.nhs.uk/design-system">NHS Design System</a> can use this version, e.g. <a href="https://www.nhs.uk/nhs-app/">NHS App</a>.</p>
+Only NHS services that use the <a href="https://service-manual.nhs.uk/design-system">NHS Design System</a> can use this version, suchas <a href="https://www.nhs.uk/nhs-app/">NHS App</a>.</p>
   <div class="nhsuk-grid-row">
     <div class="nhsuk-grid-column-one-third">
       <img class="nhsuk-image__img" src="https://github.com/nhsconnect/nhslogin/raw/main/src/images/Guidance-example-button-NHSDS.png" alt="NHS login button for services that use the NHS Design System">